What is a Collateral (Pawn) Loan?

 Is it true that you only sell used merchandise?

-- Loyalty Pawn sells pre-owned merchandise in addition to new merchandise through our online eBay store AND our 5 stores located throughout the greater Sacramento area, including Roseville and West Sacramento.
+- Loyalty Pawn sells pre-loved merchandise in addition to new merchandise through our online eBay store AND our 5 stores located throughout the greater Sacramento area, including Roseville and West Sacramento.

 - We have been in business for over twenty years, and pride ourselves in customer service and a clean, inviting and friendly environment.